indiana-university/rivet-source/src/components/essay/README.md

 ## When to use

-Use the essay component when you want to display data relevant to your webpage.
-This could include:
+Use the essay component when you want to display data relevant to your webpage, such as:

 - The number of students in a program
 - A number related to the rank of a program

 ## When to use something else

-If you need to share more than 2-6 pieces of information, an ordered list might be more appropriate.
+- If you need to share more than 2-6 pieces of information, consider using an ordered list.
+- If each piece of information contains a paragraph or more of text, consider using an ordered list.

 ## Adding the markup